Our Team

 MS, MA/MFT

-Sarah Zaidi holds a Bachelor of Science degree in Health Sciences and a Masters degrees in Applied Health Informatics and Clinical Marriage and Family Therapy.
-Sarah's passion for counseling, psychology, and destigmatizing mental health issues in Muslim communities led her to pursue a certification in Islamic Psychology and Counseling.
-Recognizing the importance of community engagement, Sarah founded "sukoonwithsarah" and the Shia Muslim Mental Health Conference with IMAM (PSYCHED4U).
-She also collaboarates with the community via Mufid Seminary, SPACE, Al Kisa, and Shia communities across the United States, the UK, and South Asia.
+Sarah Zaidi holds a Bachelor of Science degree in Health Sciences and Masters degrees in Applied Health Informatics (Stony Brook University) and in Clinical Marriage and Family Therapy (Touro University).
+Sarah's passion for counseling, psychology, hawza studies and destigmatizing mental health issues in Muslim communities led her to pursue a certification in Islamic Psychology and Counseling.
+Recognizing the importance of community engagement, Sarah founded "sukoonwithsarah" in 2022 and the Shia Muslim Mental Health Conference with PSYCHED4U in 2025.
+She also collaborates with the community via Mufid Academic Seminary, ALI Center NJ and Shia communities across the United States, the UK, and South Asia.

 -